Day 0 (February 1st): You will be met at the Whitehorse airport and shuttled to your accommodation.

 Day 2: We meet you at your accommodation and make sure everyone has all the gear to enjoy this trip properly.
-Then, we drive north on the Klondike Highway towards Dawson City.
+Once we're ready, we drive north on the Klondike Highway towards Dawson City.
 We stop at different vista points along the way, like the one overlooking the Five Fingers Rapids and the Yukon River looking for wildlife or simply to enjoy the view!
 We arrive in Dawson in the early evening and you,re free to walk around this little town with a unique Gold Rush spirit.
-After dinner, we drive a few kilometers up to the Midnight Dome to try to see our first northern lights!
+After dinner, we drive a few kilometers up to the Midnight Dome which will be our first stop for northern lights viewing!

 Night in a hotel in Dawson.
 L

-Day 3: We start the day by driving through Tombstone Territorial Park.
+Day 3: This morning we will start our drive to Tombstone Territorial Park.
 The Dempster Highway offers splendid views of the 2200km2 of subarctic tundra, lakes, rivers and high rugged peaks of the park.
-While in the park, we have a couple opportunities for small walks, if the snow is not too deep!
+While in the park, we have a couple opportunities for small hikes, if the snow is not too deep!
 Tombstone is just the first section of road going through the Ogilvie Mountains.
 After the park, the Dempster Highway continues its way through the mountains before crossing the Ogilvie River and climbing onto another ridge.
 From there, we discover a spectacular view of the Ogilvie Mountains and the Peel River Valley.
 After a total of 310 km for the day, we stop for the night in Eagle Plains, the only gas station/motel on the Yukon side of the Dempster Highway.
 Once again tonight we will go out and check out the northern lights from the Dempster highway!

 Night in Eagle Plains.
 L - D